 Inquiring about a patient

-In compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Memorial maintains strict guidelines for releasing patient information.
-Patient privacy is of great importance to Memorial Family of Services.
+In compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), Yakima Valley Memorial maintains strict guidelines for releasing patient information.
+Patient privacy is of great importance to Yakima Valley Memorial.

 Information about the condition and location of an inpatient, outpatient or emergency department patient may be released only if the inquiry specifically contains the patient's name.
 No information is to be given if the request does not include the patient's name.